Isac001/WaterFlow-Backend/README.md

 # **WaterFlow - Backend**

-# How to install docker on your machine (optional)
+# How to install docker on your machine

 ### Install git: